INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Numerical Results

 In previous sections, $\delta$ was treated as a fixed hyperparameter and we observed that it significantly impacted the overall algorithmic performance.
 However, the optimal interval size is inherently problem-dependent and sensitive to local landscape variations.
 Larger intervals lead to a larger difference in the original Hessian and its approximation (Theorem \ref{theorem:theo1}).
 In comparison, smaller intervals improve tightness but incur higher computational costs due to frequent Hessian evaluations and $\mathcal{O}(n^3)$ operations.

-To address this trade-off, we employ two adaptive interval strategies, INTHOP:A1 and INTHOP:A2, outlined in Algorithms~\ref{algo:AdaptGlobalStructure} and \ref{algo:TrustAdaptGlobalStructure}, respectively.
+To address this trade-off, we employ two adaptive interval strategies, INTHOP: A1 and INTHOP: A2, outlined in Algorithms~\ref{algo:AdaptGlobalStructure} and \ref{algo:TrustAdaptGlobalStructure}, respectively.
 These strategies dynamically adjust \(\delta\) to balance the Hessian approximation accuracy with computational overhead.
 The interval size is constrained within \([0.001, 10]\).
 The lower bound on $\delta$ ensures that the algorithm does not behave like a traditional point-based method, while the upper bound ensures that the Hessian approximations are not loose.
-To evaluate the effectiveness of these adaptive schemes, we combine INTHOP:A1 and INTHOP:A2 with each eigenvalue estimation method in Section~\ref{sec:Methods}, and compare them with the best performing INTHOP variant with fixed interval size corresponding to $\delta=0.1$, as illustrated in Figure \ref{fig:Interval_Size_Comparison}.
+To evaluate the effectiveness of these adaptive schemes, we combine INTHOP: A1 and INTHOP: A2 with each eigenvalue estimation method in Section~\ref{sec:Methods}, and compare them with the best performing INTHOP variant with fixed interval size corresponding to $\delta=0.1$, as illustrated in Figure \ref{fig:Interval_Size_Comparison}.
 Figure \ref{fig:Adaptive_methods} shows the resulting data profiles obtained for various methods.
 Each adaptive variant is denoted in the figures using the nomenclature \texttt{<Eigenvalue Method>:<Adaptive Variant>}.
-We make the following key observations.
-First, for the same $\alpha$ calculation method, the INTHOP variant with adaptive methods to select $\delta$ performs superior to the best fixed $\delta$ method.
-Second, A1 with MK and EM methods performs best and solves 80\% of the problems.
-Third, EM:A1 was unable to solve 41 problems of the set of 20 9problems.
-For 26 problem instances, the number of iterations exceeded; 8 problems converged to the saddle point and the remaining problems had function value approaching $\pm \infty$, or the Hessian matrix became singular.
-Fourth, MK:A2 solves 76\% of the problems, while EM:A2 solves 73\% of the problems.
-Fifth, for the GGN method, the A1 variant performs better than A2 with respect to gradient evaluations, but achieves a similar performance with respect to the number of Hessian evaluations and $\mathcal{O}(n^3)$ operations.
+We make the following key observations. {First, for the same $\alpha$ calculation method, the INTHOP variant with adaptive methods to select $\delta$ performs superior to the best fixed $\delta$ method.
+Second, A1 with both methods, MK and EM, performs best and solve approximately 96\% of problems}. {{Third, EM: A1 was unable to solve 7 problems from the set of 181 problems.
+For 5 problem instances, the number of iterations exceeded, and for 2 problem instances, the algorithm could not find the direction.}} {Fourth, MK: A2 solves approximately 92\% of the problems, while EM: A2 solves approximately 85\% of the problems.
+Fifth, for the GGN method, the A1 variant performs better than A2 with respect to gradient evaluations, but achieves a similar performance with respect to the number of Hessian evaluations and $\mathcal{O}(n^3)$ operations.}